Alan Yentob: "Descent into savagery"

-Yentob has acknowledged signing an email from Kids Company to the government which sought millions in further funding by suggesting certain communities in London might "descend into savagery" if Kids Company ceased its operations.
+Yentob acknowledged signing an email from Kids Company to the government which sought millions in further funding by suggesting certain communities in London might "descend into savagery" if Kids Company ceased its operations.
 The email, which was subsequently leaked to BuzzFeed News and the BBC's Newsnight programme, spoke of "looting, rioting and arson attacks on government buildings" and warned of possible sharp spikes in "starvation and modern-day slavery".
 It said that these concerns were "not hypothetical, but based on a deep understanding of the socio-psychological background that these children operate within".
-Yentob said this email "was not intended in any way as a threat."
+Yentob said this email "was not intended in any way as a threat".

 Appearance before Select Committee

-On 15 October 2015 Yentob and Batmanghelidjh made a joint appearance before a parliamentary Select Committee investigating the charity's collapse.
+On 15 October 2015, Yentob and Batmanghelidjh made a joint appearance before a parliamentary Select Committee investigating the charity's collapse.
 Their performance was widely described as disastrous.
 In the New Statesman, the political commentator Anoosh Chakelian said they were a "duo of epically proportioned egos" who made "as little sense – and as many accusations – as possible" before the panel of MPs.
 In The Daily Telegraph, the parliamentary sketch writer Michael Deacon called their appearance the "single weirdest event in recent parliamentary history" and wrote of "three solid hours of bewildering excuses, recriminations and non-sequiturs".

 Criticism from PACAC

 The Commons Public Administration and Constitutional Affairs Committee report heavily criticised Yentob.
 He was described as someone who condoned excessive spending and lacked proper attention to his duties.
-The BBC is also accused of poor leadership for failing to take action against him when he tried to make suggestions about the BBC's reporting of Kids Company.
+The BBC was also accused of poor leadership for failing to take action against him when he tried to make suggestions about the BBC's reporting of Kids Company.